GoogleCloudDataproc/spark-bigquery-connector/README.md

 ### Configuring Partitioning

-By default the connector creates one partition per current core available (Spark Default Parallelism) to get maximum concurrent bandwidth.
+By default the connector creates one partition per 400MB in the table being read (before filtering).
+This should roughly correspond to the maximum number of readers supported by the BigQuery Storage API.
 This can be configured explicitly with the <code>[parallelism](#properties)</code> property.
 BigQuery may limit the number of partitions based on server constraints.

 ## Building the Connector